hlhr202/Openconnect-RS/doc/server-related/oidc.md

 ## Build ocserv with OpenID Connect support

-In order to use OIDC with ocserv, you will need to build ocserv with the `--enable-oidc` option.
+In order to use OIDC with ocserv, you will need to build ocserv with the `--enable-oidc-auth` option.
 This option is not enabled by default.

 - clone the ocserv repository `git clone https://gitlab.com/openconnect/ocserv`

 - generate the configure script `./autogen.sh`

-- generate ocserv Makefile with OIDC support `./configure --enable-oidc`
+- generate ocserv Makefile with OIDC support `./configure --enable-oidc-auth`

 - build ocserv `make`